VictorTeixeiraS/projects/projects/social_media_backend_golang/0-intro/readme.md

 # Social Media Backend in Go

-## Projects vs Courses

-Projects are Qvault's way of providing "unguided" learning to students.
-Courses are a great way to learn new concepts quickly, then projects let you get your hands dirty with "real world" code.

-* In a project you work on your local machine
-* You'll have a working codebase at the end to show off on your Github profile or on a resume
-* Projects allow you to come up with more of the solution on your own, like you would in a real life job
-* You'll still have instructions and guidance on how to complete each step
+It's time to put your Go skills to the test and build a fully-functioning backend HTTP server.
+By the end of this project, you'll have a "social media" server running on your local computer.
+You'll also be able to show off this project on your Github profile and your resume, so do your best work!

 ## About the author, Lane Wagner